Helen Bennett - The Menopause Therapist

 There is no ‘too young’

-Infertility is isolating and many of us don’t know where to turn to feel understood.
-Difficulties conceiving, miscarriage or fertility diagnoses can cause devastating feelings of shock, loss, grief, shame or despair for men and women, and can impact your sense of self and your relationship(s).
 You may feel stuck in stasis while friends' and families’ lives are progressing.
 You may have difficult decisions to make about your body and your future.
-You may be worried about stress, and how fertility investigations or treatments might impact your working life.
+You may be worried about stress, and how fertility investigations might impact your working life.
+Perhaps you need support coping with IVF, or other fertility treatments or procedures.

 I understand the shock and devastation of miscarriage and infertility, and the fear of what lies ahead.

-Counselling can support you as an individual or a couple to talk about your situation, process your experiences, understand their impact and make decisions for what lies ahead.
+Counselling can support you to process your experiences, understand their impact and make decisions for what lies ahead.

 Your life, your needs

-While most people come to me because they are experiencing menopause, hormanal, perinatal or fertility issues or they have suffered miscarriage or loss, the topics they bring to our sessions often relate to other areas in their lives such as relationships, childhood experiences, trauma or mental health issues such as anxiety or depression.
+Most people choose to work with me because they are experiencing hormone or fertility-related issues (which they may also be navitaging alonside neurodivergence, especially ADHD and/or Autism).
+However, the topics they bring to our sessions will often relate to other areas in their lives such as relationships, childhood experiences, trauma or mental health problems such as anxiety or depression.

 Our bodies can be messy and confusing and can let us down.
 Clients may raise problems in counselling that they have never spoken to anyone else about before because of feelings of embarrassment or shame, but there is no ‘TMI’ in fertility and menopause counselling.
 The whole of you and your experience are welcome in our sessions together.

-If you have not seen a Counsellor before, don't worry, you won't be under any pressure to share anything you don't feel ready to talk about.
-Find out what to expectin counselling.
+If you have not seen a counsellor before, don't worry, you won't be under any pressure to share anything you don't feel ready to talk about.
+Find out what to expectin counselling with me.